zangell44/ds-hiring-guide/README.md

 GitHub is where the rubber hits the road.
 It's where you show off the real meat of the projects you've done: not just explaining them, but showing the quality of your code. :octocat:

-**What to do:** If you don't have a GitHub account, get one.
+**What to do** If you don't have a GitHub account, get one.
 Don't feel bad if it's empty at first.
 It's _far_ better to have a single project that you're diving deep on than to have 20 projects that are all forks with 1 commit each.

 Make sure your pinned repositories represent personal projects.
 It may be worthwhile to aggregate all Lambda work into one repo and pin that.